foxdonut/meiosis-guide/meiosis_big_picture.md

 As you can see, this is what happens initially:

+- If there is a `setup` function, it is called with either the `actions` object or the `propose` function.
 - The `initialModel` is passed to the `view`.
 - Meiosis also passes either the `actions` object or the `propose` function to the `view` function.
 - Meiosis takes the view returned by the `view` function and renders it.
 Specify the renderer when calling the `meiosis.run` function.